smurfomen/smurfomen/README.md

 ## I'm software engeneer on Qt/C++ stack
-- Volgograd State Technical University
+- Graduated Volgograd State Technical University
-- Currently develop software for control of automation and telemechanical systems on railroad!
+- Last three year was develop software for control of automation and telemechanical systems on railroad!
 - Learning every day
+- Most curious interested direct of developing i think is languages disign, LLVM, CLang and other compilation tools.
+Have no strong knoledge of this direct, but trying yeild it.

 ### Languages and Tools: